SJTU-ViSYS/Sky-GVINS/README.md

 <p align="center">Figure 3.
 Different Scenarios</p>

 ## 6. Acknowledgements
-TBD
+This work is supported by NSFC(62073214).
+Authors from SJTU hereby express our appreciation.

 ## 7. Licence
 The source code is released under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) license.
+If you are interested in our project for commercial purposes, please contact [Jie Yin](https://github.com/sjtuyinjie) on 1195391308@qq.com for further communication.